WIGS DON'T NEED TO LOOK WIGGY

 "Funny Cow" (2017) feature film

-Maxine Peake as Funny Cow.
+Maxine Peake as Funny Cow and Paddy Considine as Angus.

 Spanning 1950's-1980's a comedienne uses her toubled past as material for her stand-up routine, trying to rise up through the comedy circuit by playing Northern England's working men's clubs.